aaryan-sood/YelpCamp/readme.md

 ## Objective
-A Major WebApp Project made during learning WebDevelopment like Yelp
+A Major WebApp Project made during learning WebDevelopment and making a kind a clone of Yelp